Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 In this article

-There are few mental health disorders that are as closely linked to alcohol abuse as bipolar disorder.
+Only a few mental health disorders are as closely linked to alcohol abuse as bipolar disorder.
+That’s because alcohol intensifies the symptoms of bipolar disorder through its depressive effects.

-While alcohol use disorder (AUD) is very common among those with mental illness, it's highest among those with bipolar disorder.
+While alcohol use disorder (AUD) is common among those with mental illness, it’s highest among those with bipolar disorder.
+Over 46 percent of those with bipolar I have AUD, while those with bipolar II are at 40 percent.8

 Many people with bipolar disorder turn to alcohol to self-medicate and reduce symptoms.
 While they may find temporary relief, alcohol increases the severity of symptoms over time.